zzxwill/odps/intl.en-US/User Guide/SQL/Type conversion.md

     -   Only the Boolean type can be involved in the logical operation.
     -   Other types are not allowed in the logical operation, and cannot be implicitly converted to other types.

-## Implicit Conversions for Built-in Functions {#section_mzm_1ql_vdb .section}
+## Implicit conversions for Built-in functions {#section_mzm_1ql_vdb .section}

 MaxCompute SQL provides numerous system functions.
 You can calculate one or multiple columns of any row and output data of any type.
-Their implicit conversion rules are described as below:
+Their implicit conversion rules are described as follows:

 -   To call a function, if the data type of an input parameter is different from that defined in the function, convert the data type of the input parameter to that defined in the function.
 -   Parameters of different built-in functions of MaxCompute SQL have different requirements on implicit conversions.
-For more information, see [Built-in Functions](intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md).
+For more information, see [Built-in Functions](reseller.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md).

-## Implicit Conversions under CASE WHEN {#section_if3_cql_vdb .section}
+## Implicit conversions under CASE WHEN {#section_if3_cql_vdb .section}

-For more information about CASE WHEN, see [CASE WHEN Expressions](intl.en-US/User Guide/SQL/Builtin Function/Other Functions.md).
+For more information about CASE WHEN, see [CASE WHEN Expressions](reseller.en-US/User Guide/SQL/Builtin Function/Other functions.md).
 Its implicit conversion rules are listed as follows:

 -   If the types of the returned values are Bigint and Double, convert all to the Double type.
 -   If a String type exists in return types, convert all to the String type.
 If the conversion fails \(such as Boolean type conversion\), an error is returned.